cloudnative-pg/cloudnative-pg/docs/src/faq.md

 !!!
 Info
     The [Data on Kubernetes Community](https://dok.community)
-    (which includes some of our maintainers) is working on an independent and vendor neutral project to list the operators called [Operator Feature Matrix](https://github.com/dokc/operator-feature-matrix).
+    (which includes some of our maintainers) is working on an independent and vendor-neutral project to list the operators called [Operator Feature Matrix](https://github.com/dokc/operator-feature-matrix).

-**You say that CloudNativePG is a fully declarative operator.
-What do you mean by that?**
+### You say that CloudNativePG is a fully declarative operator.
+What do you mean by that?

-The easiest way is to explain declarative configuration through an example that highlights the differences with imperative configuration.
+The easiest way to explain declarative configuration is through an example that highlights the differences with imperative configuration.
 In an imperative context, the state is defined as a series of tasks to be executed in sequence.
-So, we can get a three-node PostgreSQL cluster by creating the first instance, configuring the replication, cloning a second instance, and the third one.
+So, we can get a three-node PostgreSQL cluster by creating the first instance, configuring the replication, and cloning a second instance and the third one.

-In a declarative approach, the state of a system is defined using configuration, namely: there's a PostgreSQL 13 cluster with two replicas.
+In a declarative approach, the state of a system is defined using configuration, namely that there's a PostgreSQL 13 cluster with two replicas.
 This approach highly simplifies change management operations, and when these are stored in source control systems like Git, it enables the Infrastructure as Code capability.
 And Kubernetes takes it farther than deployment, as it makes sure that our request is fulfilled at any time.

-**What are the required skills to run PostgreSQL on Kubernetes?**
+### What are the required skills to run PostgreSQL on Kubernetes?

 Running PostgreSQL on Kubernetes requires both PostgreSQL and Kubernetes skills in your DevOps team.
 The best experience is when database